Stimulation

 ./run.py --stimulus extra_I --visualize

-.
-Both configurations also induce an extracellular potential drop of 2000 mV across the strand, albeit in a symmetric way.
+Similar to experiment exp04, the stimulus option extra_I_bal sets up stimulation through the injection of extracellular current with the difference being that B is not grounded.
+Extracellular current is injected into electrode A and the same amount is withdrawn from electrode B. Both configurations also induce an extracellular potential drop of 2000 mV across the strand, albeit in a symmetric way.
 Note that in both cases, the compatibility condition must be satisfied.
-This is taken care of by CARPentry internally by balancing the total current injected/withdrawn through electrodes A and B. If balancing is imperfect, a stimulation would also occur around electrode C as all the excess current would drain there.
+This is taken care of by openCARP internally by balancing the total current injected/withdrawn through electrodes A and B. If balancing is imperfect, a stimulation would also occur around electrode C as all the excess current would drain there.

 In the setup with an explicit ground, electrodes are defined as: